hoachnt/hoachnt-lofi/README.md

 #### Add Songs

-Put your songs in the `./public` folder, and run `pnpm run generate:music` to sync songs data with web player.
+Put your songs in the `./public` folder, and run `bun run generate:music` to sync songs data with web player.

 #### Build